Trump Administration Plans To Defang Consumer Protection Watchdog

 Of course, Mulvaney's moves could be just conservative ideology for less regulation.
 But in either case, there appear to be plenty of unhappy customers who have gotten loans from Golden Valley.

-Robert Rogers builds customized motorcycles and guns.
-He says he was trying to help his retired mother in California after she got into one of these Golden Valley loans.
+Robert Rogers, who builds customized motorcycles and guns, says he was trying to help his retired mother in California after she got into one of these Golden Valley loans.
 The cost of the loan seemed really high, so he called the company.

 Rogers says the person who answered the call from Golden Valley wouldn't answer his questions about what the interest rate on the loan was and just kept telling him he had to pay and even threatened him — saying he'd come to his house and get the money "by any means necessary."